BlueSpire/Durandal/README.md

 * A simple app model provides you with an app start lifecycle, modal dialogs, message boxes and an event aggregator.
 * Elegant creation of reusable, databindable, skinnable and templatable widgets.
 * Leverage optional components for screen activation and deactivation, enabling easy handling of complex screen states.
-* Optimize all your HTML and JavaScript into a single file for release.
+* Optimize all your HTML and JavaScript into a single file for deploy.
 * Easily customize any part of the frameork.
 * Integrates beautifully with other libraries such as [SammyJS](http://sammyjs.org/) and [Bootstrap](http://twitter.github.com/bootstrap/).
 * Works with any backend technology.